mipear/KPArt/README.md

 Initially, nine errors were found across the four pages - including thankyou.html - which primarily were errors within the head and the footer.
 The errors found were as follows:

 - "Info: Trailing slash on void elements has no effect and interacts badly with unquoted attribute values".
-This was resolved by simply deleting a the unecessary trailing slash.
+This was resolved by simply deleting the unecessary trailing slash.
 - "Warning: Section lacks heading".
 This has been resolved by changing the section to a div, as no heading is necessary.
 - "Error: Unclosed element a".
 This error caused multiple other errors and was resolved by closing the a tag.
 - The final error present was to include a lang within the head.
-Once these errors were resolved, no errors were returned on any page of the site when using the official both through url and inputting text [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmipear.github.io%2FKPArt%2Findex.html)
+Once these errors were resolved, no errors were returned on any page of the site when using the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmipear.github.io%2FKPArt%2Findex.html) both through url and inputting text.
 ![HTML](docs/readmeimages/html.png)

 ### CSS

-No errors were found when passing through the official both through url and inputting text [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmipear.github.io%2FKPArt%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmipear.github.io%2FKPArt%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) both through url and inputting text.
 ![css](docs/readmeimages/css.png)

 ### Unfixed Bugs

 While creating this project I ran into an issue with Code Anywhere in which it was no longer allowing me to push, after suddenly going offline when commiting my work.
 There was an issue with the branches.
 Following this, the browser displayed the footer and images as though they had not been styled.
 When I checked the css and html, everything was normal, but the footer and images remained unstyled.
-I contacted Tutor Assistance in regards to this issue who suggested creating a new repository and oo put my code into there.
+I contacted Tutor Assistance in regards to this issue who suggested creating a new repository and to put my code into there.
 There have been no known unsolved issues within this workspace.

 ## Deployment